 Schatzel began her academic career as an Assistant Professor of Marketing for the College of Business at the University of Michigan-Dearborn.
 She served as the College’s Associate Dean starting in 2005 and as its Dean from 2008-2012.
 Schatzel served from 2008-2016 as the Provost and Executive Vice President of Academic and Student Affairs at Eastern Michigan University.
 She retained that role while guiding the university as its Interim President for six months.

-Schatzel serves on the Board of Directors for the University of Maryland St. Joseph's Medical Center, Coalition of Urban and Metropolitan Universities, and the CollegeBound Foundation.
-Previously she served on the Board of Directors for Henry Ford Health Systems and Health Alliance Plan.
+Schatzel serves on the Board of Directors for the University of Maryland St. Joseph's Medical Center, the Coalition of Urban and Metropolitan Universities, CollegeBound Foundation and the Maryland Business Roundtable for Education.
+She also serves on the NCAA Division I Presidential Forum.
 Her contributions to and leadership in Maryland have been recognized by The Daily Record, which named her one of the 2017 Most Admired CEOs, 2017 Top 100 Women, and 2017 Most Influential Marylanders.
-She has also been honored by the Associated Black Charities as the 2017 “Champion for More in the Middle” for her leadership in advancing diversity and inclusion at TU.
+She has been honored by the Associated Black Charities as the 2017 “Champion for More in the Middle” for her leadership in advancing diversity and inclusion at TU.

 President Schatzel holds a Ph.D. in Business Administration, with a concentration in Marketing and Technology, from Michigan State University.
 Her research interests focus on product innovation, new product success, and marketing communications.